Alfred Rexroth

-Alfred Rexroth (1899 - 1978) was a German engineer, entrepreneur and anthroposophist.
-He was the director of several business enterprises including the companies Neuguss, Rhinow and his family concern Rexroth, today Alfred Rexroth.
+Alfred Rexroth (27 March 1899 – January 1978) was a German engineer, entrepreneur and anthroposophist.
+He was the director of several business enterprises including the companies Neuguss, Rhinow and his family concern Rexroth, today Bosch Rexroth.
 Through the donation of his fortune the GLS Bank was able to begin much of its work.

 Life

-He was born at Lohr am Main, Bavaria, on 27 March 1899.
+Rexroth was born at Lohr am Main, Bavaria, on 27 March 1899.
 The oldest son of a family of manufacturers that had owned and run a steelworks in Spessart for four generations, he studied Engineering in Nürnberg.
 During this time he came in touch with Anthroposophy and heard his first lecture of Rudolf Steiner in 1921.
 After his internship with the company M.A.N. he travelled to Stuttgart where he worked in the office of the anthroposophical enterprise „Der Kommende Tag“ until entering the family business in 1923.
 He became a member of the Anthroposophical Society in 1925.
 In 1930 he married Friederike Schultz, né Fienemann and adopted her daughter from her first marriage.

 Within the scope of the Gestapo clampdown on the Anthroposophists and anthroposophical institutions on 9 June 1941, Alfred Rexroth was interrogated, his house searched and his library with many anthroposophical books seized.
 He denied being a member of the Anthroposophical Society, explained the books as having belonged to the deceased first husband of his wife, and Friederike Rexroth in turn explained the presence of a further box of books in the attic as being stored there for want of space elsewhere.
 This appears in the report on the case of the Gendarmemerie post Lohr/Main of 12 July 1941.
 His ironworks, however, were soon thereafter seconded into the war effort, where his “passive resistance” caught the attention of the Gestapo and which they attributed to his anthroposophical convictions.
 The regional police in Würzburg directed a query to the Gestapo in Nürnberg regarding what should be undertaken against the brothers Alfred and Ludwig Rexroth in rescinding their managerial capacity.
 During the action against occult teachings, the connection of the couple Alfred Rexroth to Anthroposophy and to the Christian Community had been established.

 “The lack of interest of the brothers Rexroth for efficient completion of products essential to the war effort in their company and the indifference in their company management were no doubt the result of their pacifist attitude.”
 This was noted in the report of the Gestapo headquarters, Nürnberg 6 November 1942.
 What action was taken in this regard has not been recorded.

 Together with his brother and their administrative director, he led and built up the firm into a large international enterprise.
 Through improvements in the manufacture of hydraulic machinery the business was able to develop a homogeneous cast iron that could sustain high pressures.

 Alfred Rexroth died at Schloss Elmau near Garmisch-Partenkirchen in Bavaria in January 1978.